tedinburgh/sepsis3-amsterdamumcdb/README.md

 python sepsis_comparison.py
 ```

 This will create additional .csv files in a new folder `data/additional_files`.
-These data files cannot be included in this repository
+These data files will be created in this repository:
 + `sofa.csv` contains daily SOFA scores (component and total scores) for each admission.
 This is based on [AmsterdamUMCdb SOFA score SQL code](https://github.com/AmsterdamUMC/AmsterdamUMCdb/blob/master/concepts/severityscores/sofa.ipynb), but is written using pandas from the base .csv data files.
 + `sepsis3.csv` contains total SOFA score, antibiotic escalation, prophylactic antibiotic usage, suspected infection and Sepsis-3 diagnosis (including septic shock) for each admission, daily.
 + `combined_diagnoses.csv` is a pandas rewrite of the [AmsterdamUMCdb reason for admission SQL code](https://github.com/AmsterdamUMC/AmsterdamUMCdb/blob/master/concepts/diagnosis/reason_for_admission.ipynb).